shysolocup/aepl/README.md

 ### Uses
-aepl makes classes layered meaning that you can have multiple classes inside of eachother and access upper layers using parents
+aepl makes classes layered meaning that you can have multiple classes inside of eachother and access upper classes using parents
 ```js
 const Class = require('aepl');